KShebek/cbe504/main.typ

 #plot[#align(center)[https://marimo.app/l/e0dix3.]]

-Before continuing, we can rewrite our rates of adsorption and desorption in terms of fractional coverage as follows:
+Before continuing, it should be noted that we can rewrite our rates of adsorption and desorption in terms of fractional coverage as follows:
 $ r_"ads" &= k_"ads" p_"A " conc("*") = k_"ads" p_"A " conc("*")_0 theta_ce("*") = k_"ads" p_"A " conc("*")_0 (1-theta_ce("A")) \
 r_"des" &= k_"des" conc("A^*") = k_"des" conc("*")_0 theta_ce("A"),
 $
 where we took advantage of the fact that $sum_j theta_j =1$, where $j$ includes both the adsorbate species and the vacant sites.
+We can only use #ref(<eq:langmuir>) for the definition of $theta_ce("A")$, however, if the adsorption or desorption process is equilibrated.

 === Multi-Site Adsorption